gruelbox/orko-wiki/Manual-installation-on-Heroku.md

 There are some [more settings](Optional-Heroku-settings) if you want to start tweaking.

 That's it!
 Visit https://your-app-name.herokuapp.com to go through security and log in.

-### Store the password securely

-Unhappy with storing your password as an environment variable in plaintext?
-You can store it as a [secure hash](Hashing-Passwords).